CyprianESPI/odin-battleship/README.md

 Failed:

-- Used StackOverflow for shuffling an array
+- Used StackOverflow for shuffling an array, for screen shake
 - Used GoogleFonts for icons